Skip to content

 Why would an owner rehome their dog?

-The top two reasons given to Dogs Trust by owners thinking about giving up their pet were that:
+The top three reasons given to Dogs Trust by owners thinking about giving up their dog are:

 The experts at a shelter may be able to tell you where the dogs in their care came from.
 They’ll also be able to discuss the characteristics of the dog’s behaviour.